-At a glancing angle to an interface, neutrons are either transmitted or reflected according to the changes in scattering potential, which is described by the scattering length density (SLD) ρ :28
+At a glancing angle to an interface, neutrons are either transmitted or reflected according to the changes in scattering potential, which is described by the scattering length density (SLD) $\rho$ :

-$$\rho = \sum{i} n{i} b{i} \tag{1}$$
+$$\rho = \sum{i} n_i b_i \tag{1}$$

-Here, n_i is the number density for nuclei of isotope i and b_i is the bound nuclear coherent scattering length for neutrons for the respective nuclei.
-For all isotopes b is a unique and tabulated29 value describing the interaction potential between the neutron and the nuclei.
-As the wavelength of the neutron is much larger than the extension of the nuclei, the interaction potential can be described by a delta function and b is a single number.
-By use of this interaction potential, the refractive index n_r for a given material is calculated for neutrons from the SLD and the wavelength λ :
+Here, $n_i$ is the number density for nuclei of isotope i and $b_i$ is the bound nuclear coherent scattering length for neutrons for the respective nuclei.
+For all isotopes b is a unique and tabulated value describing the interaction potential between the neutron and the nuclei.
+As the wavelength of the neutron is much larger than the extension of the nuclei b, the interaction potential can be described by a delta function and b is a single number.
+Using this interaction potential the refractive index $n_r$ for a given material is calculated for neutrons from the SLD and the wavelength $\lambda$ :

-$$n{\rm r} = 1 - \left(\lambda^2 \frac{\rho}{2\pi}\right) \tag{2}$$
+$$n_r = 1 - (\lambda^2 \frac{\rho}{2\pi}). \tag{2}$$

-Note that as the interaction potential between the neutron and the nuclei is small, the refractive index of neutrons for all materials is very close to one.
-In addition, the interaction potential may be repulsive or attractive, and as a consequence of this the refractive index can be slightly larger or smaller than one.
+Note, as the interaction potential between the neutron and the nuclei is small, the refractive index of neutrons for all materials is very close to one.
+In addition, the interaction potential may be repulsive or attractive and as a consequence of this the refractive index can be slightly larger or smaller than one.
 This is different from photons for which the refractive index can be related to the group velocity, which in matter is always smaller than the speed of light, c.
-From the refractive index and eq 2 the SLD profile across an interface can be extracted by the measurement of the reflected neutron beam intensity.
-Note that as the values of b are known, the number density of nuclei in a layer can be extracted from reflectivity or SANS experiments.
-This is different from ellipsometry with optical photons, where the dielectric function of the materials needs to be determined in separate measurements.
-Moreover, b_i is very different for H and D and actually negative for H and positive for D, which generates contrast between particular components in a sample.
-In the case of studying magnetic NP, the SLD of pure H2O is typically close to that of the particles' shell material while that of pure D2O is close to magnetite (the magnetic core).
-Moreover, the SLD of D2O is large, resulting in high reflectivity.
-Considering this for our study, we have chosen a high fraction of D2O in the solvent to highlight the particle shells and have a high reflectivity signal.
+From the refractive index and above equation the SLD profile across an interface can be extracted by the measurement of the reflected neutron beam intensity.
+Note, as the values of b are known, the number density of nuclei in a layer can be extracted from reflectivity or SANS experiments.
+This is different from ellipsometry using optical photons, where the dielectric function of the materials needs to be determined in separate measurements.
+Moreover, $b_i$ is very different for H and D, and actually, negative for H and positive for D, which generates contrast between particular components in a sample.
+In the case of studying magnetic NP, the SLD of pure H2O is typically close to that of the particles' shell material while that of pure $D_2O$ is close to magnetite (the magnetic core).
+Moreover, the SLD of $D_2O$ is large resulting in high reflectivity.
+Considering this for our study we have chosen a high fraction of D2O in the solvent to highlight the particle shells and have a high reflectivity signal.